component-driven/component-driven-development/src/exercises/#5 Layout and whitespace/Readme.md

-# Layout and whitespace management

-## Getting started

-Run `npm start` and navigate to _Exercise 5_ in the sidebar.
-Open `src/exercises/exercise05` in your editor.

 ## 5.1.
 Introducing Rebass Grid (former Grid Styled)

 Ideally components shouldn’t have any predefined whitespace around them, otherwise it may be hard to use them in some contexts.